April 12th – April 13th 1861

 These terms of evacuation were “to evacuate the fort with his command, taking all arms and all private and company property, saluting the United States flag as it was lowered, and being conveyed, if he desired it, to any northern port”.

 General Beauregard also unaware that this negotiation with Colonel Wigfall had just taken place was informed that a white flag had been hoisted above the fort.
-He quickly dispatched his chief of staff Major Jones with some other aides to the fort in order to again offer assistance and help in putting out the many fires.
-Despite the miscommunication on the Confederate’s side General Beauregard’s quickly accepted the terms that Major Anderson had offered to Colonel Wigfall.
+He quickly dispatched his chief of staff Major David R. Jones with some other aides to the fort to offer virtually the same terms of surrender Colonel Wigfall had offered.
+Despite the miscommunication Major Jones’s offer of surrender was accepted by Major Anderson.

 The garrison sailed for New York on April 15th.